lerer00/latude-booking-platform/README.md

 # 🌌 latude booking platform

 First online travel agency build on top of the latude network.
-Users will be able to book their stay in their desired property using crypto or fiat as a payment.
+Users will be able to book their trip within their desired property using crypto or fiat as a payment.

 ### How to Contribute